yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App invokes app of User-Interacting Authorization Server

-Client App SHALL use OS mechanisms to locate an app installed on the device claiming the authorization request url.
+Client App SHALL use OS mechanisms to attempt to locate an app installed on the device claiming the authorization request url.
-If so, *Client App* SHALL natively invoke the app claiming the url to process the authorization request.
-This achieves native navigation across applications.
+If such app is found, *Client App* SHALL natively invoke the app claiming the url to process the authorization request.
+This achieves the desired native navigation across applications.
-If an app handling the authorization request url is not found, *Client App* SHALL use HTTP to call the authorization request url and process the response:
+If a suitable app is not found, *Client App* SHALL use HTTP to call the authorization request url and process the response:

-* If the response is successful (HTTP Code 2xx), it is assumed to be a *User-Interacting Authorization Server*.
-This means the *Client App* "over-stepped" its traversal and SHOULD downgrade to *App2Web*.
+* If the response code is HTTP 2xx, *Client App* cannot accomplish the browser-less flow and MUST fallback to using the browser.
+The reason is that it reached a *User-Interacting Authorization Server*, whether aiming to authenticate the user and authorize the request, or prompt the user for a routing decision or perhaps to redirect through HTTP Form-Post or Javascript.
+All of which are not compliant with the browser-less flow.
 * If the response is a redirect instruction (HTTP Code 3xx + Location header), *Client App* SHALL repeat the logic previously described:

-  * Check if an app owns the obtained url, and if so natively invoke it.
+  * Check if an app claims the url in the Location header, and if so natively invoke it.
-  * Otherwise use HTTP to call the obtained url and analyze the response.
+  * Otherwise use HTTP to call the url and analyze the response.
-* Handle error response (HTTP 4xx / 5xx) for example by displaying the error.
+* Client App SHALL handle error responses (HTTP 4xx / 5xx), for example display the error.

 As the *Client App* traverses through Brokers, it SHALL maintain a list of all the DNS domains it traverses, to be used as Allowlist for response handling traversal.